 Methamphetamine: Dependence vs. Addiction

-Dependence refers to a state in which the body adapts to the presence of a drug and experiences withdrawal symptoms when the drug is discontinued.
+Methamphetamine dependence refers to a state in which the body adapts to the presence of a Methamphetamine and experiences withdrawal symptoms when the drug is discontinued.
 With methamphetamine, dependence can develop quickly and withdrawal symptoms can include fatigue, depression, anxiety, and an intense craving for the drug.

-Addiction, on the other hand, refers to a compulsive use of a substance despite negative consequences.
+Methamphetamine addiction, on the other hand, refers to a compulsive use of Methamphetamine despite negative consequences.
 It is characterized by a strong desire to use the drug, difficulties in controlling its use, and continued use despite harmful consequences.

 Methamphetamine addiction is a severe form of substance use disorder, and it can manifest itself in many different ways.
 People addicted to meth will prioritize the drug over other aspects of their life such as work, friends, and family.
 They may neglect personal hygiene, lose interest in their appearance, and experience financial, legal and social problems.
 They might also lose interest in pleasurable activities that they once enjoyed and have a hard time stopping the drug even if they want to.